Power, Teaching, and Teacher Education: Confronting Injustice with Critical Research and Action

 Peter Lang Inc., International Academic Publishers

 Sleeter, Christine, "Power, Teaching, and Teacher Education: Confronting Injustice with Critical Research and Action" (2013).
-Faculty-Authored Books.
+Faculty Bookshelf.
 49.